rwynn/monstache-site/src/advanced.md

 	need to perform locking on the javascript environment.
 Javascript plugins are very useful for quickly prototyping a solution, however at some point it is recommended to convert them to golang plugins.

-	If you enable a Golang plugin then monstache will ignore an javascript middleware in your configuration.
+	If you enable a Golang plugin then monstache will ignore any javascript middleware in your configuration.
 This may change in the future but for now the choice of middleware language is mutually exclusive.

 ### Golang